spynetS/RapidElements/README.md

     </body>
 </html>
 ```
+## How it works
+RapidElements is just replacing the outerHTML with the component definitions by saving all component definitions (the elements containg component-name).
+And then everytime we comeacross a element with that tagname replaces the outerHTML with the definition and replacing the props

 ## TODO
-- [ ] Find a way to define components outside the same html (global componts)
+- [ ] Find a way to define components outside the same html (global componts) without developer server
-- [ ] Get some javascript logic in component definitions for convinience
-- [ ] Children without element, just content, is not assieged